Abacavir, dolutegravir, and lamivudine (Oral)

-Take abacavir, dolutegravir, and lamivudine exactly as directed by your doctor.
-Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-Also, do not change the dose or stop taking abacavir, dolutegravir, and lamivudine without checking first with your doctor.
+Use abacavir, dolutegravir, and lamivudine exactly as directed by your doctor.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
+Also, do not change the dose or stop using abacavir, dolutegravir, and lamivudine without checking first with your doctor.
 When your supply of abacavir, dolutegravir, and lamivudine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of abacavir, dolutegravir, and lamivudine.

 Keep taking Triumeq® for the full time of treatment, even if you begin to feel better.
 It is also important to take abacavir, dolutegravir, and lamivudine together with other medicines for HIV.
 Be sure to take all of the medicines your doctor ordered, and to take them at the right times.

 Abacavir, dolutegravir, and lamivudine combination contains a fixed amount of each medicine in the tablet.

 You may take abacavir, dolutegravir, and lamivudine with or without food.